remkop/picocli/README.md

 # picocli - a mighty tiny command line interface

-Picocli aims to be the most easy-to-use and most feature-rich library for creating command line applications that can run on and off the JVM.
+Picocli aims to be the easiest-to-use way to create powerful command line applications that can run on and off the JVM.

 Picocli is a modern library and framework, written in Java, that contains both an annotations API and a programmatic API.
 It features usage help with [ANSI colors and styles](https://picocli.info/#_ansi_colors_and_styles), [TAB autocompletion](https://picocli.info/autocomplete.html) and nested subcommands.
 In a single file, so you can include it _in source form_.